 Warriors center Andrew Bogut ’100 percent’ healthy

-After splitting time this summer with family in Australia and Croatia, Bogut said he’s “100 percent” healthy and feeling the best he has since fracturing his left ankle in January 2012.
-He also said he has not been limited in any workouts since July and expects “to play a lot of minutes” this season — the final year of his five-year, $60 million contract.
+OAKLAND, California (AP) — Andrew Bogut says he’s feeling the best he has since fracturing his left ankle in January 2012 and expects “to play a lot of minutes” in the upcoming NBA season — the final year of his five-year, $60 million contract with the Golden State Warriors.

 But Bogut played his best in the playoffs despite his limitations.
-He made all the difference on defense and turned in an unforgettable performance — 21 rebounds, 14 points, four blocks and three assists — in the Game 6 clincher against Denver in the first round, fighting through pain until the San Antonio Spurs eliminated the Warriors in six games in the second round.
+He made all the difference on defense and turned in an unforgettable performance — 21 rebounds, 14 points, four blocks and three assists — in the Game 6 clincher against Denver in the first round of the playoffs, fighting through pain until the San Antonio Spurs eliminated the Warriors in six games in the second round.

 “Last season, I put the ball in the post and it was lumber, lumber, lumber, bounce, bounce, bounce, shoot,” Bogut said.
 “Because I got to be honest, I couldn’t make quick moves on my ankle or it’d give out or I’d fall over.
 So I tried not to do too much.
 Now I’m back to a point where I can make quick moves and go off the dribble.”